facebook/sapp/README.md

 [~/example]$ sapp --database-name sapp.db explore
 ```

-This will launch a custom IPython interface that's connected to the sqlite file.
+This will launch a custom [IPython](https://ipython.org/) interface that is connected to the sqlite file.
 In this mode, you can dig into the issues that Pyre surfaces.
-Following is an
-example of how to use the various commands.
+Following is an example of how to use the various commands.

 Start by listing all known issues: